redpanda-data/connect/website/docs/components/inputs/sql_select.md

 ### `prefix`

-An optional prefix to prepend to the insert query (before INSERT).
+An optional prefix to prepend to the select query (before SELECT).

 Type: `string`

 ### `suffix`

-An optional suffix to append to the insert query.
+An optional suffix to append to the select query.

 Type: `string`